All Episodes

 And there he is, like as the voice, like introducing me.

-I I still have like severe difficulty believing that I'm on 625 radio stations right now and filling in for Sean Hannity uh with this many people uh listening, even on a holiday week.
+Still have like severe difficulty believing that I'm on 625 radio stations right now and filling in for Sean Hannity with this many people listening, even on a holiday week.

-Miranda, apparently, even though you're on the Sean Hannity radio show right now, we will be on together by no organization that that we did uh on the Sean Hannity show tonight, except that we'll be without Sean Hannity.
+Miranda apparently, Even though you're on the Sean Hannity radio show right now, we will be on together by no organization that we did on the Sean Hannity show tonight, except that it will be without Sean Hannity.

 I think it does, right?